Mooresville, Indiana

 Mooresville is a town in Brown Township, Morgan County, in the U.S. state of Indiana.
-As of the 2010 census, the town population was 9,326.
+The town is notable for being where the current flag of Indiana was created.
+As of the 2020 census, the town population was 9,411.

 History

-Mooresville was founded in 1824 by Samuel Moore, and named for him.
+Mooresville was founded in 1824 by Samuel Moore after he had bought the area for $2 per acre.
+The town is named for him.
 A post office has been in operation at Mooresville since 1826.

 The Mooresville Commercial Historic District, Mooresville Friends Academy Building, and Mooresville Gymnasium are listed on the National Register of Historic Places.

-The Mooresville Chamber of Commerce has been credited for bringing the town through many changes and updates to modernize public spaces for the modern era.
-This is largely due in part to the Chamber of Commerce Executive Director, Melinda "Mindy" Taylor, who, aside from being credited as the originator of the phrase "cool beans" (a slang term for positive response), has been a constant agent of change for the betterment of the community.

-On April 8, 2020, an EF1 tornado hit downtown, with significant winds around 100mph.